Party14534/buildFromBat/README.md

 **Note:** The tool's functionalities and configurations are optimized for `g++`, and compatibility with other compilers might require adjustments or modifications to suit their specific requirements.
 Testing and modifications may be necessary to adapt BuildFromBat for use with compilers other than `g++`.

 ## TODO
-  I plan to continuously improveme and expansion this project to improve my skills as a programmer.
+  I plan to continuously improve and expand this project to improve my skills as a programmer.
 Planned updates include:

   - **Extended Compiler Support:** Future updates will introduce support for additional compilers like `cl`, `gcc`, `clang`, and various other popular compilers, enhancing the tool's compatibility and versatility.